kngwyu/rogue-ai-2nd/README.md

 # rogue-ai-2nd
+It's my rogue AI.
-It's my rogue AI in early dev stage.
+It's in early development stage and not so strong.
+I uploaded some plays of this AI in [asciinema](https://asciinema.org/~kngwyu).

 # How to run